carlosgm02/uwp-languages/Samples/BitcoinWallet/functionality/mustread.md

 ## Setting Up

-For this sample, you will need a PC running Windows 10, the [Windows Bridge for iOS](https://github.com/Microsoft/WinObjC), Visual Studio 2015.
-If you would like to run and see the application for comparison on iOS, you will need a Mac running a modern build of OSX and Xcode 7 or better.
+For this sample, you will need a PC running Windows 10, the [Windows Bridge for iOS](https://github.com/Microsoft/WinObjC), Visual Studio 2017.
+If you would like to run and see the application for comparison on iOS, you will need a Mac running a modern build of macOS and Xcode 7 or higher.

 This sample uses the RESTful API provided by [BlockCypher](https://dev.blockcypher.com/) as a platform independent way to build, marshall, and submit Bitcoin transactions to the peer-to-peer network.